 1. Introduction

 The study of floral trait diversity has a long history due to its importance in understanding angiosperm diversification (Fenster et al., 2004; Ollerton et al., 2011).
 Variation in floral traits and the associated selective forces are considered a primary driver of speciation, commonly attributed to pollinator-mediated selection (Grant and Grant 1965, Stebbins 1974).
 While floral morphology and color have been extensively studied, comparatively little is known about the role that floral scent plays in mediating interactions with biotic agents of selection (Delle-Vedove et al., 2017; Raguso, 2008; Whitehead and Peakall, 2009).
-Including floral scent traits in studies of floral phenotypes is critical for developing a deeper understanding of evolution and speciation in many angiosperm systems, particularly those for which scent plays an integral role in pollinator attraction.
-The most detailed studies to date that provide evidence for scent-mediated diversification focus on extreme pollination specialization, including sexually deceptive pollination of orchids and brood-site mutualisms (reviewed in Raguso, 2004; Whitehead and Peakall, 2009), but much remains to be learned from more generalized systems and those where visual and olfactory cues operate synergistically (Byers et al., 2014; Larue et al., 2016).
-More recent work has revealed that floral scent is not a fixed, species-level trait; rather, it can be highly variable within a species, and can be explained by factors beyond pollinator-mediated selection (reviewed in (Delle-Vedove et al., 2017).
+Including floral scent traits in studies of floral phenotypes is critical for developing a deeper understanding of floral evolution, especially when scent plays an integral role in pollinator attraction.
+The most detailed studies to date that provide evidence for scent-mediated diversification focus on extreme pollination specialization, including sexually deceptive pollination of orchids and brood-site mutualisms (reviewed in Raguso, 2004; Whitehead and Peakall, 2009), but much remains to be learned from more generalized systems (Larue et al., 2014) and those where visual and olfactory cues function in concert (Spaethe et al., 2007; Byers et al., 2014;).
+More recent work has revealed that floral scent is not a fixed, species-level trait; rather, it can be highly variable within a species, and can be explained by factors beyond pollinator-mediated selection (reviewed in Delle-Vedove et al., 2017).

 Studies investigating variation in floral scent have tended to compare groups of related taxa to understand the role that scent may play in reproductive isolation and speciation (Byers et al., 2014; Chartier et al., 2011; Schiestl, 2015; Waelti et al., 2008).
 For example, work on the genus Lithophragma and their pollinating floral parasites, Greya moths, has revealed remarkable floral scent variation among clades, species, and populations (Friberg et al., 2019).
 In other systems, floral volatiles reflect taxonomic boundaries between otherwise morphologically similar taxa, including sexually deceptive Chiloglottis (Ebert et al., 2009) and Orphys orchids (Mant et al., 2005).
 Differences in floral scent among taxa have been shown to reduce the potential for introgression and to be an effective means of reproductive isolation between two cross-compatible species, Silene latifolia and S. dioica (Waelti et al., 2008).
-In other systems, hybrids have been shown to produce the same floral scents as parental taxa as well as transgressive compounds (those not produced by either parent; (Chartier et al., 2016; Vereecken et al., 2010), providing opportunities for hybrids to attract new pollinators, enter unoccupied pollinator niches, and over time become reproductively isolated.
-While interspecific studies such as these provide important insight into broad patterns of diversification, fewer studies provide robust assessments of variation at the intraspecific level, which are needed to fully understand the proximate drivers of diversification.
+In other systems, hybrids have been shown to produce the same floral scents as parental taxa as well as transgressive compounds (those not produced by either parent; Chartier et al., 2016; Vereecken et al., 2010), providing opportunities for hybrids to attract new pollinators, enter unoccupied pollinator niches, and over time become reproductively isolated.
+While interspecific studies such as these provide insight into broad patterns of diversification, fewer studies provide robust assessments of variation at the intraspecific level, which are needed to fully understand the proximate drivers of diversification.